-Guest Expert Articles - Submission Guidelines
+Guest Expert Article Submission Guidelines

 - Prominent placement of all articles on the Pollution Online home page

-- Prominent placement in the Pollution Online email newsletter (received by tens of thousands of subscribers)
+- Prominent placement in the Pollution Online email newsletter

 - Article exposure through multiple social media channels

-- Potential cross-promotion to other relevant websites (and their e-newsletters) in the Life Science Connect network
+- Potential cross-promotion to other relevant websites and their newsletters in the Life Science Connect network.

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.